 Unlucky Day

-Unlucky Day is observed annually on the 31st of December and it’s a day that encourages people to take control of their unlucky streak of the past year and turn it around in time for the new year.
+Unlucky Day is observed annually on December 31st, and it’s a day that encourages people to take control of their unlucky streak from the past year and turn it around in time for the New Year.

-This holiday arose from the fact that you hear all kinds of people saying that they’ve really had an unlucky year and that they hope the new year will be better.
+This holiday arose from the fact that you hear all kinds of people saying they’ve had an unlucky year and that they hope the New Year will be better.
 Now, there’s a holiday that gives them a way to change their luck.

 Of course, there’s really no such thing as good or bad luck, but why take any chances?
-After all, a little bit of insurance for the new year isn’t a bad thing — even if it’s only symbolically.
+After all, a little bit of insurance for the New Year isn’t a bad thing—even if it’s only symbolic.

 Some Quick Facts About Luck